 Like a variety of Herons, Egrets, Pelicans, Storks, etc.

-Among them, you can notice Grey Heron, Purple Heron, Night Heron, Pond Heron, Little Egret, Intermediate Egret, Great Egret, Glossy Ibis, Black-headed Ibis, Ruddy Shelducks, Mandarin Duck, Asian Openbill Stork, Painted Stork, Pelicans, etc.
+Among them, you can notice Grey Herons, Purple Herons, Night Herons, Pond Heron, Little Egret, Intermediate Egret, Great Egret, Glossy Ibis, Black-headed Ibis, Ruddy Shelducks, Mandarin Duck, Asian Openbill Stork, Painted Storks, Pelicans, etc.